ga-wdi-boston/wdi_8_js_lab_jquery_post/Readme.md

 # Ajax Post
+## Startup the Rails JSON Articles Service.
-* Make sure you have the Articles API running on port 3000.
+ Make sure you have the Articles API running on port 3000.

-  ``git clone git@github.com:ga-wdi-boston/wdi_6_rails_lab_api.git``
+1.  ``git clone git@github.com:ga-wdi-boston/wdi_6_rails_lab_api.git``

-  ``cd wdi_6_rails_lab_api``
+2.  ``cd wdi_6_rails_lab_api``

-  This will seed your DB with Lorem Ipsum data.
+3. This will seed your DB with Lorem Ipsum data.
 	``rake db:reset ``

-  * In Chrome go to http://localhost:3000 and make sure you get back a JSON representation of all the articles.
+4. In Chrome go to http://localhost:3000 and make sure you get back a JSON representation of all the articles.

-* Simple AJAX GET.
+## Create a page that will show all the articles.
+1. Fork and clone this repo.

+2. Modify index.html to retrieve all the articles from the Articles service and show them.

+3. **Instructor Led:** Use a global Ajax handler to indicate that the Ajax request is in progress.

+#### Example:

- 	All in one page that only gets all articles from a JSON API running on http://localhost:3000
+simple_get.html is single page app that gets all articles from the Articles service.

   ``open simple_get.html``

+#### Example (EJS):
+simple.get_ejs.html will also get all articles from the Articles service.
-* Same as above but uses the EJS, ERB like, template engine.
+	__But it uses EJS, ERB like, template library to build the list__.

 * To use the EJS file you MUST start Chrome with disabled web security.
 * So Chrome will allow you to load the EJS file from the file system.

   ``open -a "/Applications/Google Chrome.app" --args --disable-web-security``
   ``open simple_get_ejs.html``

-* Make a HTTP Ajax POST to create an article.
+## Create Artices using Ajax POST.

+1. **Instructor Led:** Modify index.html to create articles and show them in the list of articles.

+#### Example:
+simple_post.html will show a form where you can create individual articles.

   ``$ open simple_post.html``

+## Refactor
+1. Refactor the Ajax GET to use Javascript namespaces, classes, bind, etc.
-* Refactored HTTP Ajax GET.
-This will use Javascript classes, bind, etc
+2. Refactor Ajax Post to use Javascript classes, bind, etc.

+#### Example (Ajax GET Refactored):

   ``open adv_get.html``

-* Refactored HTTP Ajax POST.
-This will use Javascript classes, bind, etc
+#### Example (Ajax POST Refactored):

   ``open manage_articles.html``